-The seminal vesicles are 2 coiled sacculated tubes about 2 inches (5 cm) long which can be unraveled to 3 times of the length.
-They be located extraperitoneally on every side, in the base of the urinary bladder, lateral to the end point of the vas deferens and in front of the rectum.
-The lower narrow end of seminal vesicle (duct of seminal vesicle) joins the ductus deferens to create the ejaculatory duct.
+The seminal vesicles are about 2 inches (5 cm) in length, are 2 coiled sacculated tubes which can be untangled to 3 times of its length.
+Their location is at the base of the urinary bladder, lateral to the end point of the vas deferens and in front of the rectum.
+The ejaculatory duct is created by the joining of the ductus deferens to the lower end of the seminal vesicle (duct of the seminal vesicle).

-The seminal vesicles, as their name indicates, don’t create a reservoir for sperms.
-Their secretions create a large amount of the seminal fluid.
+Another important fact is that the seminal vesicles, as also their name suggests, don’t create a reservoir for sperms.
+A large amount of the seminal fluid is created through its secretions.
 The secretion of seminal vesicles is somewhat alkaline, consisting of fructose, choline, and a coagulating enzyme named vesiculose.

 The secretion of seminal vesicle includes fructose, that is not created anywhere else within the body.
 This gives a forensic evidence of the incidence of rape.
 Nevertheless, choline crystals supply the preferable foundation for determination of the presence of seminal fluid (Florence test).